-Currently, the ISGTW Editor Hootsuite schedule tweets.
+Currently, the ISGTW Editor tweets live using Tweetdeck or Hootsuite, so as to be able to be responsive to what’s going on at any given time.
+Sometimes Hootsuite is used to schedule tweets.
 This dashboard allows you to manage multiple social networks and also provides some analytics.

 Below are some recommendations on engaging followers on Twitter: